TIBHannover/ConfIDent_schema/project/docs/confident_schema.md

  * [has_topic](has_topic.md) - A property to provide the theme and topics of an event or event series as free keywords, phrases or text.
      * [EventSeries➞has_topic](EventSeries_has_topic.md) - A property to provide the theme and topics of an event series as free keywords, phrases or text.
      * [Event➞has_topic](Event_has_topic.md) - A property to provide the theme and topics of an event as free keywords, phrases or text.
+ * [has_umbrella](has_umbrella.md) - A relation to be used to link an event or series to its hosting superordinate event or series.
+     * [EventSeries➞has_umbrella](EventSeries_has_umbrella.md) - A relation to be used to link a series to its hosting superordinate series.
+     * [Event➞has_umbrella](Event_has_umbrella.md) - A relation to be used to link an event to its hosting superordinate event.
  * [id](id.md) - A property to provide an internal id of a schema entity in the ConfIDent plattform.
      * [Contributor➞id](Contributor_id.md) - The internal ConfIDent identifier for a contibutor
      * [EventSeries➞id](EventSeries_id.md) - A property to provide the internal identifier of an academic event series.
      * [Event➞id](Event_id.md) - A property to provide the internal identifier of an academic event.
  * [in_series](in_series.md) - The relation used to provide the series of which an Event is a part.
+ * [joint_venture_with](joint_venture_with.md) - A relation to be used to link a series or event to one or more other series or events that share the same location, have a joint schedule and that are open to all attendees.
+     * [EventSeries➞joint_venture_with](EventSeries_joint_venture_with.md) - A relation to be used to link a series to one or more other series that share the same location, have a joint schedule and that are open to all attendees.
+     * [Event➞joint_venture_with](Event_joint_venture_with.md) - A relation to be used to link a series or event to one or more other events that share the same location, have a joint schedule and that are open to all attendees.
  * [landing_page](landing_page.md) - A property to provide the website to which a persistent identifier is resolving and which contains all the metadata about an event or event series.
      * [EventSeries➞landing_page](EventSeries_landing_page.md) - A property to provide the website to which the DOI an academic event series is resolving to.
      * [Event➞landing_page](Event_landing_page.md) - A property to provide the website to which the DOI an academic event is resolving to.